Team254/cheesy-arena/README.md

 * Reports, results, and logs can be viewed from any computer

 ##License
 Teams may use Cheesy Arena freely for practice, scrimmages, and off-season events.
-See [LICENSE.md](LICENSE.md) for more details.
+See [LICENSE](LICENSE) for more details.

 ##Installation and use
 **Via binaries:**